 There are three main types of carbohydrates in food—starches, sugar and fiber.
 As you’ll see on the nutrition labels for the food you buy, the term “total carbohydrate” refers to all three of these types.

-The goal is to choose carbs that are nutrient-dense, which means they are rich in fiber, vitamins and minerals, and low in added sugars, sodium and unhealthy fats.
+When it comes to choosing foods with carbs, the goal is to choose carbs that are nutrient-dense, which means they are rich in fiber, vitamins and minerals, and low in added sugars, sodium and unhealthy fats.